 A Russian Visa Letter of Invitation (also called a visa support or tourist voucher) is a document indicating that you are authorised by a licensed travel company or organisation in Russia to apply for a Russian visa for work, study, business or tourist reasons.
 It is a mandatory document required for obtaining Russian business or tourist visas.

-This organisation will be your official sponsor both for visa processing at the consulate and for the Russian authorities while you are in Russia.
+The organisation on your Russian Letter of Invitation will act as your official sponsor both for visa processing at the Consulate and for the Russian authorities while you are in Russia.

-There are two basic types of visa support documents that we can provide depending upon the purpose and duration of your visa.
+There are two basic types of Russian visa invitation letters that we can provide depending upon the purpose and duration of your visa.
 These are:

-To learn more and order your visa support documents please see the following links:
+To learn more and order your Letter of Invitation please see the following links:

-No, if you try to enter Russia with the visa support documents alone you will either be refused entry, or if you have arrived by air, then you will be deported.
+No, if you try to enter Russia with the Letter of Invitation alone you will either be refused entry, or if you have arrived by air, then you will be deported.

-You will need to enclose the visa support documents with your application to the Russian consulate of your choice providing your passport and all the other documents required to allow them to process a visa.
+You will need to enclose the Russian Letter of Invitation with your application to the Russian Consulate of your choice providing your passport and all the other documents required to allow them to process a visa.

 If you’re in need of assistance whilst travelling we offer a dedicated 24 hour telephone support service.

 For all emergencies you can call us on +44 (0) 207 100 4981 where our operators are available to provide help 7 days a week, 365 days a year.

 If you experience problems whilst away, our team can offer guidance and support.
 If for example you have mislaid your passport, you are experiencing difficulty boarding a train or any number of other travel issues, call our emergency helpline for immediate assistance.